-$$VMT-\$ = VMT-Q c(p_i, \sigma_i)$$ (1)
+$$VMTD = VMT - Q c(p_i, \sigma_i)$$ (1)

-Forecasted VMT-Q can be calculated by dividing the value of sector output at each five-year interval by the cost-per-mile and the relative price of output (which has been normalized to unity in the base year).
+Forecasted VMTQ can be calculated by dividing the value of sector output at each five-year interval by the cost-per-mile and the relative price of output (which has been normalized to unity in the base year).
 The number of vehicles on the road is calculated using the non-powertrain capital input, which provides an index for vehicle stock growth.

 The main advantage of this method is that it allows the expenditure share to be determined uniquely in each five-year time step as a function of the income elasticity of demand for VMT (vehicle transport services).
-By defining the expenditure share in terms of VMT-Q and underlying cost per mile, the income elasticity of demand for VMT can be applied directly to capture changing demand for vehicle services (VMT), vehicles, and energy use.
-This improves on previous approaches, which often do not account for income-dependent variation in the vehicle transport budget share over time.
-The practical result of this approach, which I will describe in the following paragraphs, is to produce more realistic and empirically-based forecasts of spending on passenger vehicle transport services over time.
+By defining the expenditure share in terms of VMTQ and underlying cost per mile, the income elasticity of demand for VMT can be applied directly to capture changing demand for vehicle services (VMT), vehicles, and energy use.
+This improves on previous approaches, which often do not account for income-dependent variation in the vehicle transport budget share over time.9 The practical result of this approach, which we will describe in the following paragraphs, is to produce more realistic and empirically-based forecasts of spending on passenger vehicle transport services over time.

-3.1.3 Implementing Income Elasticity of Demand as a Function of Per-capita Income
+3.1.3.
+Implementing income elasticity of demand as a function of per-capita income

-In order to implement this approach in a CGE framework, a different, quasi-homothetic preference relationship is used to define the household utility function and demand for passenger vehicle transport services-implemented at the level of the top (red) box in Figure 1-to allow the calibration of an income elasticity of demand for VMT that differs from unity and changes as a function of per-capita income.
-The following section describes the procedure in detail.
+In order to implement this approach in a CGE framework, a quasi-homothetic preference relationship is used to define the household utility function and demand for passenger vehicle transport services - implemented at the level of the top (red) box in Fig. 1 - to allow the calibration of an income elasticity of demand for VMT that differs from unity and changes as a function of per-capita income.

-Stone-Geary preferences are a well-known formulation of the utility function that capture the intuition that a subsistence level of consumption in one or both goods must be satisfied before demand for each good will increase according to the respective marginal utilities.
+Stone-Geary preferences are a well-known formulation of the utility function that capture the intuition that a subsistence level of consumption in one or both goods must be satisfied before demand for each good will increase according to its respective marginal utility.
 In emerging markets where vehicle transport demand is growing rapidly, the income elasticity of demand for vehicle transport in the base year is likely to be greater than 1.
-Developed countries are assumed to be in the advanced (flattening) part of the curve that relates per capita income to level of vehicle ownership and demand for miles-traveled per vehicle (Meyer et al., 2007; Dargay et al., 2007).
+Developed countries are assumed to be in the advanced (flattening) part of the curve that relates per capita income to level of vehicle ownership and demand for miles-traveled per vehicle (Dargay et al., 2007; Meyer et al., 2007).

 Stone-Geary preferences are implemented in the CGE framework in the following manner.
-The basic logic involves computation of the "subsistence consumption level" for the good of interest (which can be recovered from base year expenditure share and consumption data), subtracting the quantity from benchmark consumption, and specifying this consumption level as a negative endowment for the consumer (Markusen, 1995).
-Here I present the derivation of the minimum consumption level and its relationship to the income elasticity of demand for vehicle transport services.
+The basic logic involves computation of the "subsistence consumption level" for the good of interest (which can be recovered from base year expenditure share and consumption data), subtracting the quantity from benchmark consumption, and specifying this consumption level as a negative endowment for the consumer (Markusen and Rutherford, 1995).
+Here we present the derivation of the minimum consumption level and its relationship to the income elasticity of demand for vehicle transport services.